Applying for funding

 World Rugby’s Scientific Committee adopt the following principles when reviewing research proposals:

-Proposals demonstrating a clear impact on player welfare best practice are looked upon more favourably in the review process, such as proposals that:
+Proposals that introduce a novel idea or perspective that expands the topic area while also demonstrating a clear impact on player welfare best practice are looked upon more favourably in the review process.
+More specifically, proposals should clearly demonstrate the following characteristics:

-- result in an outcome that directs or informs decision making to improve player welfare;
+- the project results in an outcome or outcomes that direct or inform decision making to improve player welfare;

-- can apply to the global rugby community and not focused on localised issues or solutions;
+- findings apply to the global rugby community and are not limited to localised issues or solutions; and

-- either contribute new knowledge or build on previous research;
+- findings should either contribute new knowledge or build on previous research;

 Funding

-- World Rugby may offer full or partial funding for a project.
+- World Rugby can offer full or partial funding for a project.

 - World Rugby will consider project cost along with other factors, such as the research impact, the strength of study methodology, and if the study sample demographic suits the questions being investigated.